top of page

 SUSTAINABILITY 101

 A lively, interactive foundation on systems thinking with a focus on the biggest possible systems to think about, the integration of ecological, economic and equity outcomes past, present and future.
 Students will gain a personalized understanding of what a sustainable future looks like based on the world-wide accepted definition: “meeting the needs of the current generation without compromising the ability of future generations to meet theirs.”
-The seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 Climate science solutions.jpg